ohir/toggler/README.md

 **Toggler** manages App state booleans: with easy state transitions, pre-commit state validation, and post-commit change notifications.

 **Toggler** object keeps state of up to 52 boolean values (items) that can be manipulated one by one or in concert. _Radio group_ behaviour can be declared on up to 17 separated groups of items.
 Independent _disabled_ property is avaliable for every item – to be used from within UI builders.
+If 52 is not enough, Togglers can be used in paralel or even cascaded.

 **Toggler** was designed specifically for singleton _Models_ and for _observer_ style state flows, though it can also be used in _reactive_ state management architectures via its `state` and `clone` copying constructors.
 For safe use within a singleton _Model_ Toggler has built-in data race detection and automatically skips changes coming from an outdated ancestor state.